-Major: Communication and Theatre; minors in Spanish and English
+Major: Communication and Theatre (IMC Track); minors in Spanish and English

 How would you describe the Division Ⅲ student-athlete experience?